 “Exiting journalists marching to a new beat, survey finds”, by Krati Garg, The Citizen, April 24, 2015.
 (A shorter version of this article also appeared in Crikey on the same day.)

 - “Where do redundant jouralists go? “ by Lawrie Zion in The Conversation, December 2, 2013.
-This article was also republished in mUmBRELLA and News International
+This article was also republished in mUmBRELLA, News International and Upstart

 - “Less, pay, less stress for axed journos”, by Sally Jackson in The Australian, December 2, 2013